Vax vacuums are the market leader in more than a few continents - and for a good reason.

 We found the tool especially excellent in getting pet hair that is dislodged deep in the carpet.

-With an additional Fur and Fluff tool, this vacuum makes it a really comprehensive cleaner for homes with pets that shed a lot!
+With an additional Fur and Fluff tool, this vacuum is a comprehensive cleaner!

 The suction on this device didn’t fail on hard floors either, especially with the hard floor adaptor accessory!

-The canister is only 1.5 litres, which means it can fill up a little quickly in large homes with a lot of pets!
+The canister is only 1.5 litres, which means it can fill up a little quickly!

-The only other issue we have with this vacuum is that it is slightly heavy at a little over 6 kilograms.
+Also, this vacuum is slightly heavy at a little over 6 kilograms.

 The detachable option, however, helps us to overlook that.